Mandeloreann/chat-room/README.md

 ## Technologies Used
-Socket.io, JavaScript, CSS, HTML, ATOM, VS Code, MongoDB, React, GitHib, and ZenHub.
+Socket.io, JavaScript, SCSS/CSS, HTML, ATOM, VS Code, MongoDB, React, GitHib, and ZenHub.

 ## The Future of Whispers: